mlrun/mlrun/docs/serving/use-cases.md

 through many different APIs and formats (like files, SQL queries, pandas, real-time REST APIs, time-series, streaming), resulting in better accuracy and simpler integration.

-## Example: Simple model serving router
+## Example of a simple model serving router

 To deploy a serving function you need to import or create the serving function, add models to it, and then deploy it.